 So you want to interview with a start up

 For those of you who are not going to interview with a start-up, keep reading.
-Although tips on “how to interview with corporate” will NOT necessarily apply when you interview with a start up, this insight WILL apply to any corporate interview.
+Although tips on “how to interview with corporate” will NOT necessarily apply when you interview with a startup, this insight WILL apply to any corporate interview.

 Start-ups are trying to disrupt an industry or do something new.
 They are creating entirely new ways of thinking about brand new ideas.
 Regardless of what you may have thought about the “idea” or “product” behind Instagram or Facebook when these companies first launched these companies provide real resume building opportunity.
-These businesses don’t just need butts in seats, what they really need are people that can be effective when the chips are down.
+These businesses don’t just need butts in seats, what they really need are people who can be effective when the chips are down.
 Anyone can be cheerful when times are good, deals are being signed, and the money flowing.
 Start-ups want candidates that can take the heat when the chips are down and those candidates usually have a passion for what they do.

-Start-ups are looking for a self-starters who take ownership of projects, require little direction, wears many hats, and can take on projects understaffed, with little or no budget and deliver them in time and under budget.
+Start-ups are looking for self-starters who take ownership of projects, require little direction, wears many hats, and can take on projects understaffed, with little or no budget and deliver them in time and under budget.
 Most start-ups also care about the culture of their company, so not only do you need to be able to produce, you cannot be a “stick in the mud”.

 Start-ups are interested in solving big problems that most would say are impossible when a big budget is available.
 Start-ups take the impossible and bootstrap it.
-We are looking for people that have a proven track record of getting shit done against impossible odds.
+We are looking for people who have a proven track record of getting shit done against impossible odds.
 If you need direction, want to leave the office at 5, and need to say you work at a big brand, you might want to think twice about start-up

 If you feel you have what it takes then remember this as you prepare for your interview:

 We like each other, we hang out with each other after hours which also means we look out for each other.
-This doesn’t mean we all vote for the same president, it doesn’t mean we all look alike or are all the same age.
+This doesn’t mean we all vote for the same president, it doesn’t mean we all look-alike or are all the same age.
 We are all very different with different levels of experience.
 A smile, humble self-deprecating sense of humor, and an expertise in a discipline will transcend all demographics.
 Don’t be a dick.

-What to think about before you head into your interview with a start up:
+What to think about before you head into your interview with a startup:

 - Don’t worry about long-term stability or your retirement plan.
 Don’t worry about the company 10 or 20 years from now.
 That is a distraction and it is not realistic in this economy for a company of ANY size.
 You are interviewing with a dedicated group of individuals and we believe in what we are doing, having fun doing it, and building our skill sets along the way.
 If we could predict the stability of ANY company, large or small 10-20 years, we wouldn’t be working in technology companies we would be investing in them.

 - Shift your thinking to “MVP”.
 This isn’t Most Valuable Player, this is Minimum Viable Product.
-We are not looking for ideas that require a 6 -12 month life cycle.
+We are not looking for ideas that require a 6 to 12-month life cycle.
 That is too long a bet for our limited funds.
-If we find we are wrong after working on project that takes 6-12 months we are probably done.
+If we find we are wrong after working on a project that takes 6-12 months we are probably done.
 We are looking to test theories in the shortest timeframe and to build on that theory.
 We do not have large budgets and teams to throw at a project.
-We have one person to throw at a multiple projects, and that person is YOU.
+We have one person to throw at multiple projects, and that person is YOU.

 - Prove you are scrappy.
-If you are going to interview with a start up, give us examples of how you went to school and worked a couple of jobs to make ends meet.
+If you are going to interview with a startup, give us examples of how you went to school and worked a couple of jobs to make ends meet.
 Give us an example of a project you got off the ground against the odds.
 The one person on a project mentioned in the above bullet is you and we want to have some confidence that you can pull it off.

-- Have an online presence beyond Facebook and Linkedin.
-If you do not have a Linkedin profile and some sort of online presences, you might as well wear a tie and a 3-piece suit to the interview.
+- Have an online presence beyond Facebook and LinkedIn.
+If you do not have a LinkedIn profile and some sort of online presences, you might as well wear a tie and a 3-piece suit to the interview.
 Blogs are great, especially in our industry or your discipline.
 Twitter, Pinterest, GitHub, Quora all reinforce that you are thinking about current events after hours.

 Start-ups are finicky breed, and what worked in your traditional corporate interview probably won’t be enough.
 Re-evaluate your interview messaging and give us examples of your passion for your craft.